 See the Registry's Change of Name Certificate Access Policy for full eligibility requirements.

-If you are not an eligible applicant you must provide the written consent or authority from an eligible person and you must also provide three forms of identification for yourself and that person (see Letter of Authority download on this page).
+If you are not an eligible applicant you must provide the written consent or authority from an eligible person and you must also provide three forms of identification for yourself and that person (see Letter of Authority download below).
 See certification requirements on this page.

 When applying for a certificate in person three forms of identification must be provided.
 Photocopies must be certified by a qualified person.